astronomer/docs/archived_software_docs/version-0.25/kibana-logging.md

 id: kibana-logging
 ---

-All Airflow logs from your Astronomer logs will flow to Elasticsearch and can be visualized on Kibana.
+All Apache Airflow® logs from your Astronomer logs will flow to Elasticsearch and can be visualized on Kibana.
 Like Grafana, this view is only available to system admins.

 ## Setup